wenda84/python_stun_client/README.md

 # python_stun_client
-A very simple python STUN Client follow RFC 5389.  o No other requirements.
+A very simple python STUN Client follow RFC 5389.
+No other requirements.